- Must be a full-time undergraduate student at USC Columbia or the Palmetto College regional campuses (Lancaster, Salkehatchie, Sumter, or Union)

 - Must submit your application at least one month in advance of the experience

 - Must be willing to submit a reflection through Garnet Gate upon completion of the experience

 We recommend that you start with the following resources to meet your beyond the classroom engagement needs.
+All USC students are eligible for the Carolina Engage Grant once per academic year (Fall - Summer) and twice throughout their collegiate career.
 If your monetary request amount is higher than these funding options, or fits different needs, please complete the form.
 If you have questions about the form, please contact Julie Boyken at firstname.lastname@example.org.

 - College of Arts and Sciences